khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 (ready by week 6)

 ### discuss progress
+- _did you partner up with someone to do your peer-assessment with?_
 - _would you like to present your progress to your class?_
 - _do you have any questions regarding your assignment?_